 Kevin A. Seely devotes his practice to representing whistleblowers, shareholders and consumers in complex qui tam, derivative and class actions throughout the U.S. A tenacious trial lawyer with litigation experience in both the public and private sectors, Mr. Seely has successfully prosecuted top corporate executives, high-ranking government officials and corporate entities for a variety of wrongdoings, including theft of government services, bribery, embezzlement, and health care fraud.
-Mr. Seely has been recognized by his peers as a San Diego Super Lawyer for seven consecutive years.
+Mr. Seely has been recognized by his peers as a San Diego Super Lawyer for eight consecutive years.

 Prior to joining Robbins LLP, Mr. Seely prosecuted white-collar crimes and public corruption cases on behalf of the U.S. government as an Assistant U.S. Attorney for the Districts of Guam and Northern Mariana Islands.
 In that role, Mr. Seely successfully led teams to investigate, prosecute and negotiate the resolution of numerous complex financial fraud cases, resulting in the restoration of public trust and the return of funds to various entity and individual victims.
 Mr. Seely also investigated and prosecuted civil fraud cases for the U.S. Attorney’s Office for the Southern District of California, resulting in the return of millions of dollars to the victims of complex accounting and contract fraud schemes.
 Before becoming a federal prosecutor, Mr. Seely was a partner at a prominent commercial litigation law firm in Guam.